 Alyssa Schukar is a Chicago-based documentary photographer, teacher, and workshop leader.
 Her work focuses on how the environment and public policies affect communities.

 She's worked extensively in East Chicago, Indiana — once touted as the country’s “most industrialized municipality” — which offers a view of environmental injustices emerging throughout the Rust Belt.
 This work was recently honored with Cliff Edom's "New America Award."

-I spent the first five years of my career on staff at a newspaper in the Great Plains where I traveled extensively on documentary and portrait assignments.
-I also spent two months reporting daily during a military embed in Afghanistan.
-On the job, I learned how to earn people’s trust and document their lives with empathy.
+Schukar spent the first five years of her career on staff at a newspaper in the Great Plains where she traveled on documentary and portrait assignments.
+She also spent two months reporting daily during a military embed in Afghanistan.

-My images and videos have appeared on PBS NewsHour, The New York Times Magazine, The New York Times Lens blog, TIME Magazine, ProPublica, Chicago magazine, Rolling Stone, The Washington Post, The Wall Street Journal, the Associated Press, Newsweek and The Saturday Evening Post, among others.
-National commercial clients include UPS and Glenmorangie.
-Recently, I participated in a national photo campaign for The New York Times T Brand Studio.
+A frequent contributor to the New York Times, her images have appeared in The New Yorker, PBS NewsHour, The New York Times Magazine, the Lens blog, TIME Magazine, ProPublica, Chicago magazine, The Washington Post, and The Wall Street Journal among others.
+National commercial clients include US Bank, UPS, Chase and Glenmorangie.
+Recently, she participated in a national photo campaign for The New York Times T Brand Studio.

 Aerial, Documentary, Sports, Portrait, Backpack Journalism, Still Photography